If you wish to search for a particular feature within the handbook, press 'ctrl f' and type in your search term.

 - If the account is already in recalibration, this will be indicated here as well.

 In order to support any areas of weakness and supplement learning you may wish to add extras.
 These can be added to a whole class or to specific children.
 These will then appear on their home screen under Extras.
 The extras are an additional feature and are not part of the adaptive, personalised learning programme.
 We therefore recommend only setting these occasionally (no more than twice per week).
-We also encourage you to check the extra before you assign it to students so that you are sure it is something that is accessibly to them.
-The student will have to get an 80% accuracy before the app will move them.
-If they have an accuracy of below this, they will have to repeat the extra and achieve this accuracy before accessing any other areas of the app.
+We also encourage you to check the extra before you assign it to students so that you are sure it is something that is appropriate for them.
+The student will have to get an 75% accuracy before the app will move them on.
+If they have an accuracy of below this, they will have to repeat the extra.

 Select when the extra will become available and which pupils you would like to receive the extra.